selforganising/book/topics/testing.md

                 .expect(200, done);
         });

-        it("should return some text referencing 'Camden'", function(done) {
+        it("should return some text referencing 'Camden Town'", function(done) {
             request.get('/')
-                .expect(/Camden/, done);
+                .expect(/Camden Town/, done);
         });

     });

-And these should pass as follows:
+Run `mocha` and these should pass as follows:

     When a user goes to the home page
       ✓ should return status code 200 OK (207ms)
-      ✓ should return some text referencing 'Camden' (243ms)
+      ✓ should return some text referencing 'Camden Town' (243ms)

     2 passing (459ms)